 Both were presented to ACIP for review, discussion and acceptance.

-In 2016, Primate Fred Hiltz called for a national consultation on Indigenous ministry self – determination.
-In September of 2017 the consultation, “The Road to Warm Springs,” was held in Pinawa, Manitoba.
+At the General Synod of 2016, Primate Fred Hiltz called for a national consultation on Indigenous ministry self – determination.
+In September of 2017 the consultation, “The Road to Warm Springs” was held in Pinawa, Manitoba.

 In 2017, The Ven.
 Sidney Black (Blackfoot) was elected bishop in the Diocese of Calgary.